siriinthira/eSportsApp/README.md

 Item Trading and Exchange: Many casual gamers are interested in trading or exchanging in-game items, skins, or other collectibles.
 The app should include a secure, easy-to-use item exchange platform that facilitates these transactions and ensures user safety.

+# KPIs

+Active Users (DAU/MAU): Measures daily and monthly engagement, showing how often users return to the app, indicating its overall value and stickiness.

+Sponsor-Player Engagement Rate: Tracks interactions between sponsors and players, which reflects the app's effectiveness in facilitating meaningful collaborations.

+Matchmaking Success Rate: Measures the percentage of successful team or game matchups, demonstrating how well the app connects players and enhances gaming experiences.

+Sponsorship Acquisition Rate: Indicates how many pro players secure sponsorships, showcasing the platform's ability to attract brand partnerships.

+User Retention Rate: Shows how many users continue using the app over time, which is critical for assessing long-term value and satisfaction.

 # Define
 Once you've gathered insights, it’s time to define the problem you want to solve and the goals of the app.
 This step includes: